egiden/django-contact-us-tools/docs/source/views.rst

 .. function:: BaseContactUsView.send_email(form)

-   Send automatic-reply email to user by calling :py:meth:`contact_us_tools.models.AbstractBaseMessage.send_email` with :py:attr:`~BaseContactUsView.send_email_kwargs` as input arguments.
+   Send automatic-reply email to user by calling :meth:`AbstractBaseMessage.send_email()<contact_us_tools.models.AbstractBaseMessage.send_email>` with input arguments indicated by :py:attr:`~BaseContactUsView.send_email_kwargs`.

    :param form: The form.
    :type form: BaseContactUsForm

-   :raises ValueError: If any key in :py:attr:`~BaseContactUsView.send_email_kwargs` is not a valid input into :py:meth:`contact_us_tools.models.AbstractBaseMessage.send_email`.
+   :raises ValueError: If any key in :py:attr:`~BaseContactUsView.send_email_kwargs` is not a valid input into :meth:`AbstractBaseMessage.send_email()<contact_us_tools.models.AbstractBaseMessage.send_email>`.

-:py:func:`BaseContactUsView.send_email` is called when the form used by :py:class:`BaseContactUsView` is validated.
+:py:meth:`BaseContactUsView.send_email` is called when the form used by :py:class:`BaseContactUsView` is validated.
 For further understanding, consider the following simplified depiction of the source code for :py:class:`BaseContactUsView`.

 .. code-block:: python